The 2003 FDA guidance paved the road for the implementation of efficient computer system validation for the pharmaceutical industry.

 Computer System Assurance (CSA) is a framework designed to help manufacturers within the Life Sciences industry achieve computer system validation (CSV).
 CSA clarifies the stance and methodology used to determine what high risk is and what is not, therefore minimizing misinterpretation by manufacturers.
 It identifies common pain points; FDA’s current thinking puts patient safety and product quality at the heart of the risk assessment process.

 Common CSV Pain Points

-Currently, the industries who are following FDA guidance are facing lack of adoption of automation technology and have resulted in numerous unintended consequences.
+Currently, the industries that are following FDA guidance are facing a lack of adoption of automation technology, which has resulted in numerous unintended consequences.

 CSV vs CSA

 The focus of current CSV processes is creating accurate and approved documentation to present information to auditors, as they require evidence and records in order to be compliant with the regulation.
 Therefore, the CSV methodology inspires a compliance mindset rather than an innovative one.
 The existing CSV approach results in manufacturers spending around 80% of their time producing documentation and only 20% of their time doing actual testing of the software.